dieselfox1/fincommerce/docs/features/shipping/shipping-method-api.md

 	 * @throws Exception If the cost is not numeric.
 	 */
 	public function sanitize_cost( $value ) {
 		// If the value is null, then set it to zero.
-Run the value through WordPress core sanitization functions, the remove the currency symbol, if present.
+Run the value through finpress core sanitization functions, the remove the currency symbol, if present.
 		$value = is_null( $value ) ?
 '0' : $value;
 		$value = wp_kses_post( trim( wp_unslash( $value ) ) );
 		$value = str_replace( array( get_fincommerce_currency_symbol(), html_entity_decode( get_fincommerce_currency_symbol() ) ), '', $value );